 International MEng students with a study permit should register in at least two courses each term with a total of six or more units to maintain full-time status.

-The Chair of the Graduate Program Committee is the default Senior Supervisor of all MEng students.
-When a faculty member agrees to supervise a MEng student for the student's ENSC 897-6 MEng Project course, the faculty member becomes the Senior Supervisor of the MEng student.
+The Chair of the Graduate Program Committee is the default supervisor of all MEng students.
+When a faculty member agrees to supervise a MEng student for the student's ENSC 897-6 MEng Project course, the faculty member becomes the supervisor of the MEng student.

 Transfer from MEng to MASc Program

 A transfer from the MEng to the Master of Applied Science (MASc) program will be considered if the student meets all the admission requirements of the MASc program, and if the proposed supervisor can provide financial support that meets the school's minimum requirement for MASc students.

 All graduate students must satisfy the academic requirements that are specified in the Graduate General Regulations, as well as the specific requirements for the program in which they are enrolled.